-Are the statements below true or false?

-- 1. Oral sex poses no risk for STIs. - 2.
-When used correctly, condoms protect you from all STIs. - 3.
-Contraceptives, like the pill, provide some protection from STIs. - 4.
-It is up to the woman to protect the couple from STIs. - 5.
-A man who uses a condom is weak.
+- 1. Are the statements below true or false? - a) Oral sex poses no risk for STIs. - b) When used correctly, condoms protect you from all STIs. - c) Contraceptives, like the pill, provide some protection from STIs. - d) It is up to the woman to protect the couple from STIs. - e) A man who uses a condom is weak.